atsushieno/aap-juce/README.md

 ### GUI limitation

-aap-core 0.7.7 will bring in basic support for native plugin-process GUI, but since JUCE does not work as a standalone `View`, it is impossible to reuse existing desktop UI at the moment.
+aap-core since 0.7.7 provides preliminary native plugin-process GUI functionality, but since JUCE GUI does not work as a standalone `View`, unlike Jetpack Compose,or Flutter, it is impossible to reuse existing desktop UI at the moment.
 JUCE plugins even invalidates whatever `Activity` we specify at `AndroidManifest.xml` and launches its own `JuceActivity` instead.
 It is a brutal behavior, but we cannot fix without a various patching effort.

 At the moment, you are encouraged to build a dedicated mobile UI for JUCE based plugins, without `juce_gui_basics`.
 Or push JUCE team to improve their GUI support to make it just work as `View`.